10 Best Petiscos in Lisbon: Must-Try Portuguese Small Plates

 In Portugal, petiscos are a whole experience.
 There’s even a verb, petiscar, that can refer to snacking, grazing, or simply savoring something special.
 Literally speaking, petiscos are snacks or appetizers usually served alongside drinks, at parties, before meals, or sometimes as a whole meal on their own.

-Salada de polvo
+Salada de Polvo

 Summer in Portugal always calls for salada de polvo (octopus salad).
 First-timers might be put off by its appearance, but trust us: this is one of the best seafood dishes to try in Lisbon!